 The attractions of Hoi An are clustered around the central ancient town, so accommodation prices increase the closer you stay to the center.
 However, most of the budget hotels and hostels offer free bicycle loans, while a motorbike trip into the centre will only cost you a few dollars.

-Luxury > Lantana Boutique Hotel Hoi An
+Luxury > Lantana Boutique Hoi An Hotel

 Right on the riverside in Hoi An and just five minutes’ walk from the ancient city, Lantana’s location couldn’t be better.
 The modern rooms are spotless and guests love relaxing in the spa after a long day of sightseeing in Hoi An.
 Check the latest prices.